robcarver17/pysystemtrade/docs/userguide.md

 There is more detail about using .csv files [here](#csv).

+If you want to store your data in Mongo DB databases instead you need to [use a different data object](#arctic_data).

+If you want to get your data from Quandl.com, then see the document [working with futures data](/docs/futures.md)

 If you want to get data from a different place (eg a database, yahoo finance, broker, quandl...) you'll need to [create your own Data object](#create_data).